 Bed bug: wingless in all stages

 Bat bug: same as a bed bug

 Black carpet beetle: yes

-Book louse: no, or hard to distinguish wings, can't fly
+Book louse: typically no wings (or hard to distinguish wings), can't fly

 Spider beetle: no

 Flea: no, but it has the ability to jump